hkzlab/CGA_Redux/README.md

 * The Composite video out has an inverted connection for that type of footprint. (fixed in rev 0.1)
 * Silkscreen for U28 says 74LS10, but it's actually an 74S10 on an original board (fixed in rev 0.1)
 * traces that connect the edge to the power planes for 5V and GND are a bit too thin for my taste (fixed in rev 0.1)

+## TODO

+* Study differences with "old-style" composite outputs in earlier boards and create a board revision for that.

 ## Credits